WA State Written Knowledge & Drive Skills Testing Information

 RETAKING WRITTEN KNOWLEDGE AND DRIVE SKILLS TESTS

 Applicants may retake both the written knowledge and drive skills test as many times as necessary with no waiting period to pass.
+We do recommend that if you do not pass either test that you wait 24 hours and review the driver guide and practice your driving skills.
 However, each time you retake the written knowledge or drive skills test fees must be paid.
 All testing fees are non-refundable.

 Knowledge and Skills Testing: Frequently Asked Questions

 Q-How long is the knowledge test good for?

 A-2 years from the day you take the knowledge test.

 Q-How long is the skills test good for?

 A-1 year from the day you take the skills test